hihihippp/scottsievert.github.io/src/source/_posts/2014-05-18-speckle-and-lasers.markdown

 when we shine a laser on anything, why do we see bright and dark spots?
 Shouldn't it all be the same color since lasers are deterministic (read: not random)?
-To answer that question[^1], we need to delve into optical theory.
+To answer that question{% fn_ref 1 %}, we need to delve into optical theory.

 <!--More-->